Support for Open Access Funding

 |Wiley (Transitional agreement)||

-University of Salford corresponding authors are able to publish open access in all Wiley journals.
+University of Salford corresponding authors are able to publish open access in any of Wiley's and Hindawi's fully gold open access journals and Wiley’s hybrid (subscription-based) journals.

 See the Open access agreement for Jisc institutions for more information.

 |Via publisher website – no need to apply|

 Institutional Open Access Fund

 We encourage you to look at our open access deals with publishers or green open access as an alternative to paid open access.
 This chart will help you to decide if Gold Open Access is your best option.

 Subject to available funds and meeting the eligibility criteria, the Institutional Open Access fund will pay up to the full open access cost plus any applicable VAT on your behalf.
 Priority will be given to pure open access journals and the fund is not intended for the use of hybrid, where the green self-archiving route is available for open access.
 If you are submitting to a pure open access journal apply for funding on submission of your article to ensure there is time to make alterative arrangements if funding is not available.